nrapopor/virtualize-cache/README.md

     sudo apt-get update
     sudo apt-get install oracle-java8-installer
  ```
- - if you are not that lucky go to [oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html "http://www.oracle.com/technetwork/java/javase/downloads/index.html")
+ - if you are not that lucky, go to [oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html "http://www.oracle.com/technetwork/java/javase/downloads/index.html")
- and download the package appropriate for your system (rpm or tar.gz)
+ and download the package appropriate for your system (`rpm` or `tar.gz`)
-  + if rpm (put the correct version instead of ``8u92``  use the latest :
+  + if `rpm` (put the correct version below instead of ``8u92``  use the latest :
  ```sh
     ## Oracle java 1.8.0_92 ##
     sudo rpm -Uvh jdk-8u92-linux-x64.rpm